52 Bids, Promotions, and Reassignments

 Document the process and conclusions reached on the Reasonable Accommodation Decision Guide (see Exhibit 213(b)).

-Example 1: An individual who is deaf or hard of hearing assigned to a mail processing clerk job may require certain safety equipment, such as warning lights, to supplement auditory alarms.
+Example 1: An individual who is deaf or hard of hearing assigned to a mail-processing clerk job may require certain safety equipment, such as warning lights, to supplement auditory alarms.
 If the employee is later reassigned or promoted to a job requiring more personal contact, the employee may need different accommodations, such as manual communication (e.g., using hand signs).
 In this example, the individual’s limitations remain the same throughout the process; it is the job and the requirements, imposed upon his or her performance, that have changed.

-Example 2: A letter carrier develops heart disease and has to undergo surgery.
+Example 2: A letter carrier develops heart disease and must undergo surgery.
 After he returns to work, he bids on a carrier vacancy that requires less walking.
 As the senior bidder, he is awarded the job.
-However, after one (1) week in the new job, the employee requests reassignment to a vacant clerk position because he says that the route requires him to walk more than he anticipated and given his heart condition and newly diagnosed emphysema, he does not feel up to it.
+However, after one week in the new job, the employee requests reassignment to a vacant clerk position because he says that the route requires him to walk more than he anticipated and, given his heart condition and newly diagnosed emphysema, he does not feel up to it.
 In this example, the job and the performance requirements remained the same but the individual’s limitations changed.
 Since he relates the need for the reassignment due to a medical condition, you must consider his request for reasonable accommodation and process it using the six-step interactive process described in Chapter 2.